Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

-On 18 May 2021, the club announced Hodgson would be leaving at the end of the 2020–21 season, upon the expiration of his contract.
-He achieved a fourteenth-place finish in his last season at the club.
-On 4 July 2021, Palace appointed the former Arsenal player Patrick Vieira as their new manager on a three-year contract.
-Despite guiding the club to an FA Cup semi-final and a twelfth-place league finish in his first season, Vieira was sacked on 17 March 2023 after a dismal winless run of 12 games left the club three points above the relegation zone.
+On 4 July 2021, Palace appointed the former Arsenal captain Patrick Vieira as their new manager on a three-year contract.
+Despite guiding the club to an FA Cup semi-final and a twelfth-place league finish in the 2021–22 season, Vieira was sacked during the following campaign on 17 March 2023, after a winless run of 12 games left the club three points above the relegation zone.
+On 21 March, Hodgson was re-appointed Palace manager until the end of the season.
+He guided the club to safety, finishing comfortably in eleventh place.
+On 3 July, he was appointed permanent manager for a second time, though he stepped down from the role midway through the 2023–24 season.